AspieSoft/basic-site/readme.md

 - Added a server.path function to safely resolve and join paths without backtracking
 - Added an option to change the memory limit of user requests
 - Added PWA Support
+- Added option to automatically minify js and css files from public/static directory

 ## Installation